JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q3898877" title="Pelargonium zonale">
 <param ve-entity eid="Q551638" title="Pierre-Joseph Redouté">
 <param ve-entity eid="Q2003356" title="Robert Sweet">
 Because Linnaean taxonomy was so revered in the late eighteenth century, his near contemporary Charles-Louis L’Héritier de Brutelle’s work to distinguish the _Pelargonium_ as an independent genus was overlooked.[^ref9] Underappreciated at the time, L’Héritier de Brutelle’s taxonomic revisions are evidenced in [Geraniologia](https://www.biodiversitylibrary.org/page/46555490), from 1787–88, that contains many stunning pelargonium portraits, like this one, designed by the accomplished artist Pierre Joseph Redouté.
 Eventually, in the early-1800s, Robert Sweet introduced a serious classification system to ease the shortfall in Linnaean nomenclature, creating ten new genera in the _Geraniaceae_ family.
-His five-volume study of pelargoniums, _[Geraniaceae: The Natural Order of Gerania](https://www.biodiversitylibrary.org/page/47461998)_, published between 1820 and 1830, remains a vital source of information about the plant.[^ref10] The volumes' more than 500 plant portraits attest not only to the tremendous number of hybrids available at the time, but also to the popularity of the flower with a common name–“geranium”–then too deeply rooted in the cultural imagination to be changed.
+His five-volume study of pelargoniums, _[Geraniaceae: The Natural Order of Gerania](https://www.biodiversitylibrary.org/page/47461998)_, published between 1820 and 1830, remains a vital source of information about the plant.[^ref10] The volumes' more than 500 plant portraits attest not only to the tremendous number of hybrids then available, but also to the popularity of the flower with a common name–“geranium”–too deeply rooted in cultural imaginations to be changed.
 <param ve-image primary url="https://ia802708.us.archive.org/BookReader/BookReaderImages.php?id=mobot31753000519287&itemPath=%2F17%2Fitems%2Fmobot31753000519287&server=ia802708.us.archive.org&page=n34_w1032" title="Pierre Joseph Redouté, _Pelargonium graveolens_, Charles Louis Héritier de Brutelle, _Geraniologia: seu, E̲r̲o̲d̲i̲i̲, P̲e̲l̲a̲r̲g̲o̲n̲i̲i̲, G̲e̲r̲a̲n̲i̲i̲, M̲o̲n̲s̲o̲n̲i̲̲æ et G̲r̲i̲e̲l̲i̲: historia iconibus illustrata_, Paris: Typis Petri-Francisci Didot: Prostat apud Ludovicum Nicolaum Prévost,1787-1788, Missouri Botanical Garden, Biodiversity Heritage Library">
 <param ve-image url="Pelargonium_geraniaceaev5swee_0334.jpg" title="_Pelargonium Glorianum.
 Queen of Portugal's Stork's-bill_,Robert Sweet, _Geraniaceae: The Natural Order of Gerania_,Vol. 5, London: Printed for James Ridgway, Piccadilly,1820-1830, New York Botanical Garden, LuEsther T. Mertz Library, Biodiversity Heritage Library">